peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

         int length,
         PeterO.PrecisionContext ctx);

 Creates a binary float from a string that represents a number.
 Note that if the string contains a negative exponent, the resulting value might not be exact.
-However, the resulting binary float will contain enough precision to accurately convert it to a 32-bit or 64-bit floating point number (float or double).
-The format of the string generally consists of:
+However, the resulting binary float will contain enough precision to accurately convert it to a 32-bit or 64-bit floating point number (float or double).The format of the string generally consists of:

  * An optional '-' or '+' character (if '-' , the value is negative.)